 With technology, you can’t always know what caused an issue to occur.
 When the cause is unknown, such as with the scrolling not working issue in Chrome, all you’re left to do is the trial-and-error method until you come across the solution that works for you.

-To keep tweaking Chrome, check out our list of the best Chrome extensions to annotate text on the Web.
+To keep tweaking Chrome, check out our list of the best Chrome extensions to annotate text on the Web and extensions to automate boring browsing tasks.
 Chromebook users may also be interested to read how to install Steam on Chromebook.